 SW 57.
 Arthur George Anstee: He was born on 10 December 1893 in Soulbury to parents William Charles Anstee (SW 44) and Sarah Ann Cooper.
 He grew up in Hollindon, Soulbury, attending the Leighton Buzzard British School in 1907, and living with his family in Soulbury at the time of the 1901 Census.
 By the 1911 Census he was living with his family in Mursley, Winslow, working as a joiner’s assistant.

-Around a year after the outbreak of World War One, on 14 December 1915, Arthur signed up for active service with the Royal Naval Air Service (Service Number F9780) – on his Attestation Form he indicated that he was a joiner by trade and gave his mother Sarah Anstee at Shorndon, Mursley as his next of kin.
+Around a year after the outbreak of World War One, on 14 December 1915, he signed up for active service with the Royal Naval Air Service (Service Number F9780) – on his Attestation Form he indicated that he was a joiner by trade and gave his mother Sarah Anstee at Shorndon, Mursley as his next of kin.
 He served as an Air Mechanic 1st Class on the ships:

 - ‘HMS President II‘ from 14 December 1915 to 26 May 1916; and

 - ‘HMS Riviera‘ from 27 May 1916 to 31 March 1918

 Then on 1 April 1918 he was transferred into the newly formed Royal Air Force (Service Number: 209780), becoming a Corporal Mechanic (promoted from Leading Mechanic) and continuing to be attached to the ship ‘HMS Riviera‘, which was at the time stationed in Malta.

 The 1918 Electoral Register ‘Absent Voter Lists‘ has all three brothers listed as registered at Shorndon in Mursley, but absent still on active duty, namely: